Red Flag Warning indicating higher fire risk for Kensington, East Bay hills

 A Red Flag Warning issued for the East Bay Hills and much of the East Bay means that hills residents need to be ready to evacuate and should take precautions to stop fires before they start.

-The Red Flag Warning announced by the National Weather Service predicts offshore winds and low humidity.
-This weather window lasts from tonight, Sunday, October 10, at 11:00 PM until Tuesday, October 12, at 05:00 PM.
+The Red Flag Warning announced by the National Weather Service lasts from, Saturday, April 9, 5:00 AM until Sunday, April 10, at 05:00 PM.